DevMountain/angular-friends/README.md

 Add a script tag below the two script tags currently in `index.html`.
 Grab the href from angularjs.org (Don't worry about the other two script tags, they are there for styling purposes.)

 Create a file named `app.js`.
-Add the script tag for you new file to `index.html`.
+Add the script tag for your new file to `index.html`.
 Inside this file, call angular's `module` method and pass in a name of `myApp` and an empty array.
-Without the empty array argument, angular would try to find the `myApp` module instead of create one.
-Add the `ng-app` attribute to your an element in your html.
+Without the empty array argument, angular would try to find the `myApp` module instead of creating a new module.
+Add the `ng-app` attribute to the `body` element in your html.

 Create a file named `FriendCtrl.js`.
 After calling the `module` method with only its name, call the controller method giving it the name `FriendCtrl` and a function.
-Add the `ng-controller` attribute to an element inside of the element with `ng-app`.
+Add the `ng-controller` attribute to the div with the class `friends`.

-Test your controller by adding a scope variable called `test` with the value `'Hello World'` and then bind the variable inside your controller element with `{{test}}` to see if your controller is working.
+Let test your app setup.
+Add a scope variable called `test` with the value `'Hello World'`.
+Then bind the variable inside your controller element with `{{test}}` to see if your controller is working.

 **Code**
 <details>